Godovič

 Godovič (/sl/ or /sl/; Godowitsch) is a settlement in the hills southeast of Idrija in the traditional Inner Carniola region of Slovenia.

 Geography

 Godovič includes several hamlets and isolated farms: Šebalk, Andrejač, and Dol to the south; Česnik, Gabrovšek, Zala, and Brda to the west; Log, Anžič, Menart, and Lenart to the north; and Ivanje Doline (in older sources Ivanja Dolina, Johannsthal) and Cesar to the east.

 Name

 Godovič was mentioned in historical sources as Godawitz in 1450.
-The name Godovič is based on a personal name with the root *god- (e.g., *Godislavъ, *Godimirъ, etc.), probably referring to something good or favorable.
+The name Godovič is based on a personal name with the root *god- (e.g., *Godislavъ, *Godimirъ, etc.), most likely referring to something good or favourable.
 It is related to place names such as Godič, Godemarci, and Godeninci.
 Locally, the name of the settlement has a mobile accent, pronounced /sl/, genitive /sl/.